Case Name: Gias Uddin Chowdhury vs Bangladesh

 The Leave to Appeal Petition was dismissed as AD held that there was no merit in the Petitioner’s case.
 It upheld the HCD’s view that Artha Rin Adalat was right in rejecting Petitioner’s application for not depositing security along with the application.
 The AD observed that a mere reading of sub-section (2) of section 32 shows that it is the precondition to deposit security equivalent to 25% of the decretal amount in order to lay claim to an immovable property involved in an execution case by a third party.

 The AD also held that as the sale of the mortgaged property was made absolute by issuing and registering sale certificate before the issuance of the Rule, the Rule is rightly discharged.
 The Petitioner has no right to raise any claim in respect of the Mortgaged property sale of which is made absolute.

-For a third party to raise any claim to a property against the execution of a decree of Artha Rin Adalat, conditions mentioned in section 32 of the Ain of 2003 has to be followed.
-He has to deposit 10% of the amount of the decretal amount with the application.
+For a third party to raise any claim to a property against the execution of a decree of a Artha Rin Adalat, conditions mentioned in section 32 of the Ain of 2003 has to be followed.
+One needs to deposit 10% of the decretal amount before filing the application.
 This is a defence mechanism against vexatious claims designed to delay the execution of a decree or order of the court.
 Because the court can seize the deposited money and give it to the decree holder in case of vexatious claims.